 The University of Divinity Council sets tuition fees and fees for other services annually.
+Fees at the University are governed by the Fees Policy.
 The approved schedule of tuition fees can be downloaded below.

 How to pay student tuition fees

 The student tuition fee for a unit must be paid in full prior to the commencement of a unit.
 Fees are paid directly to the University of Divinity at the time of admission or re-enrolment.
 Domestic students may pay fees by any one of the following methods:

 Australian citizens and holders of a permanent humanitarian visa may defer the payment of fees through the FEE-HELP loan scheme.
 Tuition fees are paid by the government, and debited to a loan account.
 Students are not required to begin repaying the accumulated loan debt until their taxable income rises above the compulsory repayment threshold.
 Please see www.studyassist.gov.au for more information.
 To apply, a Request for FEE-HELP Assistance form must be completed for each course, and proof of citizenship provided to your College.
 A new form does not need to be completed when re-enrolling in a course, and fees will continue to be charged to FEE-HELP unless the student advises the College of a change to upfront fee payment.
 For further information, please contact your College.